 I went to graduate school to get an MBA in international finance.
 I understood diversification as an investment fundamental in theory.

 Argentina showed me the harsh consequences of not diversifying internationally in reality.

 Bad Times In Buenos Aires

 In December 2001, Argentina removed the peg between its peso and the U.S. dollar.
 The government converted all bank accounts from dollars to pesos in one fell swoop overnight.

 Same for debt.
 Whatever you owed was no longer repayable in U.S. dollars… but now Argentine pesos.

 People with savings in banks woke up one morning to find that their account values had been decimated.

 Meantime, farmers with mortgages on their properties got big breaks as the peso fell in the wake of the decoupling.
 In 2002, the exchange rate dropped from 1-to-1, where it’d been with the peg, to as low as 4-to-1.

 Banks closed and real estate prices collapsed.
-It was a bona-fide crisis investing opportunity and perhaps the best chances of our lifetimes to buy property in this country.
+It was a bona fide crisis investing opportunity and perhaps the best chance of our lifetime to buy property in this country.

 What’s going on here, I wondered.
 What do they know that I don’t?